EvansWinner/evanswinner.github.io/index.md

 .----------------------------------------------------------.
  [<a href="https://www.emacswiki.org/emacs/TwIt">WWW: EmacsWiki</a>]
  What was, I think, the second Twitter client for Emacs.
-I only wrote the first verions (under the nom de code Theron Tlax).
+I only wrote the first versions (under the nom de code Theron Tlax).
 '----------------------------------------------------------'